flolilo/better-coffee-grinder/README.rst

 Nothing yet decided, but likely:

-- MC: Perhaps RP2040-based, should be CircuitPython compatible, needs at least 8 GPIOs + I2C.
+- MC: Perhaps RP2040-based, should be Micro- or CircuitPython compatible, needs >=8 GPIOs + I2C.

 - Motor relay: Omron G2RL-1A or Omron G2RL-1A-E (or something alike)